Snow Monkey Pass

 For visitors to Nagano, the Jigokudani Monkey Park is one of the region’s most popular attraction.
-At its most popular through winter, the monkeys do in fact come to the park all year round and each season offers its own unique reasons to visit.
-So whether you are here in the depths of winter or the warmer months of spring, summer and autumn, we highly recommend heading to the monkey park to enjoy one of Nagano and Japan’s most unique experiences.
+At its most popular through winter, the monkeys in fact come to the park all year round and each season offers its own unique reasons to visit.
+So whether you are here in the depths of winter or the warmer months of spring, summer and autumn, we recommend heading to the monkey park to enjoy one of Nagano and Japan’s most unique experiences.

 Most people heading to the park will being their journey at Nagano Station and for those intending to make the journey using public transport, the Snow Monkey Pass offers value for money and opens-up your options of places to visit.
-Sold by Nagano Dentetsu – or more simply referred to as ‘Nagaden’ – the pass is available for sale at several stations along the Nagaden train line.
+Sold by Nagano Dentetsu – or more simply referred to as ‘Nagaden’ – the pass is available for sale at several stations along the Nagaden railway line.

 The pass is valid for 2 days from the date of purchase and includes*:

 1 / Admission to the Jigokudani Monkey Park – one-time only.

 2 / Train: 2-day unlimited use of the Nagaden limited express – non-reserved seating only – and local train services on the Nagano Dentetsu Line.

 3 / Express bus: 2-day unlimited use of the Nagaden Express Bus from/to Nagano Station and the monkey park.

 4 / Local bus: 2-day unlimited use of the Nagaden Local Bus from/to Yudanaka Station and Kanbayashi Onsen/monkey park.

 *Please note, the pass does not cover the local bus fare between Nagano Station and Zenko-ji Temple or express and local bus services to Shiga Kogen Ski Resort.